 6. Give credit to others.

 Cite your sources, publicly applaud the ideas of others and recognize the people in your life that have helped you.
-After all their good work deserves a pat on the back.
-A deep sense of admiration and respect is built when a person gives credit to others.
+After all, their good work deserves a pat on the back.
+Public acknowledgement and reward are valuable ways to show appreciation to employees.
+A deep sense of admiration and respect is built when someone gives credit to others.
 The opposite occurs when a person claims all the credit for him or herself.

 “Everybody likes a compliment.” -Abraham Lincoln